caviarjs/caviar-block-next/README.md

 ## Usage

-For most scenarios, `@caviar/block-next` is used by a caviar orchestrator and should not be used directly.
+For most scenarios, `@caviar/block-next` is used by a caviar orchestrator and usually should not be used directly.

 In `caviar.config.js`